Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Photo credit: Bill Bernbach at 1964 press conference by Jack Carrick, Los Angeles Times

-To write compelling ads that convert your audience into buyers …
+To write compelling ads that convert consumers into buyers . . .

 First, Know Your People